-It wasn’t until 1822 that a second incarnation of the C&D Company was formed, and it was quickly determined that $2 million would be required to finish the job.
+It wasn’t until 1822 that a second incarnation of the C&D Canal Company was formed, and it was quickly determined that $2 million would be required to finish the job.
 Stock purchases by Pennsylvania, Maryland and Delaware, and funding from the federal government totaled $625,000, and the rest was raised by a public offering.

 The old canal route was scrapped, and between 1823-24 the U.S. Army Corps of Engineers put two senior engineering officers at the disposal of the canal company.
 They, along with two civilian professionals, determined that a new four-lock route between Delaware City and Maryland’s Elk River was the best way to go.
-Work began in April of 1824, and involved 2,600 laborers.
-These men worked with simple pick and shovel for only 75 cents a day, and were often plagued with mudslides due to the swampy consistency of the land.
+Work began in April 1824 and involved 2,600 laborers.
+These men worked with simple pick and shovel for only seventy-five cents a day, and were often plagued with mudslides due to the swampy consistency of the land.
 They finished their task in 1829, at a cost of nearly $2.5 million.

 The canal was fourteen miles in length and provided a channel that was ten feet deep and thirty-six feet wide.
 Four wooden bridges traversed the canal, including a covered one at Summit, Delaware, and three swing bridges.
 One of the swinging bridges was the Bethel Bridge, the site of the lighthouse.
 The waterway had two locks in Delaware, at Delaware City and St. Georges, and two in Maryland, both at Chesapeake City.
 All of these locks, which were originally 100 feet long and twenty-two feet wide, were marked with lighthouses similar to the Bethel Bridge beacon.

 Roosevelt’s suggestion ultimately led to the federal government buying the canal in 1919 for $2.5 million.
 The six existing bridges and railroad span were replaced by four vertical lift spans and a new bridge for rail traffic.
 Initially, the Army Corps of Engineers at Wilmington, Delaware was charged with operating and upgrading the canal.
-By 1927 they had moved the eastern canal entrance at Delaware City several miles south to Reedy Point, Delaware, enlarged the channel, and made the canal a completely sea-level affair.
+By 1927, they had moved the eastern canal entrance at Delaware City several miles south to Reedy Point, Delaware, enlarged the channel, and made the canal a completely sea-level affair.
 All this was accomplished at a cost of $10 million.

 The canal today is a busy, electronically monitored conduit used for ferrying 40% of the cargo traffic into and out of Baltimore.
 Tankers, barges, tugboats and cargo ships join numerous private recreational boats in this thriving waterway.
 The C&D Canal has produced a strong job market for U.S. Coast Guard certified pilots, which are required to be aboard any vessel involved in foreign trade.
 A ship entering the canal from the east will usually have a Delaware River pilot board and guide it through the Delaware Bay.
 At Chesapeake City, a Maryland pilot skilled in the nuances of the Chesapeake Bay will then take over.
 The two pilots have an interesting way of embarking and disembarking at Chesapeake City: a small skiff comes alongside a ship, and the pilots enter and exit via the gangway or Jacob’s ladder while the cargo vessel continues to plow along.

 Besides being one of only two U.S. sea-level canals of commercial importance, the C&D is also on the National Register of Historic Places.
-A Canal Museum is operated by the Army Corps at the old pumphouse in Chesapeake City to interpret the waterway that has been designated a Mechanical Engineering Landmark.
+A Canal Museum is operated by the Army Corps of Engineers at the old pumphouse in Chesapeake City to interpret the waterway that has been designated a Mechanical Engineering Landmark.
 The museum is free and contains the original waterwheel and pumping engines installed in the 1800s.
 Also included are interactive videos on the history of the canal, as well as a closed-circuit TV link from which visitors can ascertain the precise position of ships traversing the channel.

-Near the museum is a 30-foot wooden replica of the original Bethel Bridge Lighthouse, which was rendered unnecessary when the C&D Canal was upgraded in 1927.
+Near the museum is a thirty-foot wooden replica of the original Bethel Bridge Lighthouse, which was rendered unnecessary when the C&D Canal was upgraded in 1927.
 The modern lighthouse was donated by the Chesapeake City Lions Club in 1996.